openid/fapi/fapi-2_0-message-signing.md

   * JWT Secured Authorization Response Mode for OAuth 2.0 [@!JARM] for signing authorization responses
   * OAuth 2.0 Token Introspection [@!RFC7662] with [@I-D.ietf-oauth-jwt-introspection-response] for signing introspection responses
   * HTTP Message Signatures [@I-D.ietf-httpbis-message-signatures] and Digest Fields [@I-D.ietf-httpbis-digest-headers]
-  for signing HTTP requests to and responses from Resource Servers.
+  for signing HTTP requests to and responses from resource servers.

 We understand that some ecosystems may only desire to implement 1, 2 or 3 of the above 4, it is therefore anticipated that a piece of software will be able to conform to each of the methods separately, i.e. there will be separate conformance testing options for each of the following:

- * Signed Authorization Requests
+ * Signed authorization requests
- * Signed Authorization Responses
+ * Signed authorization responses
- * Signed Introspection Responses
+ * Signed introspection responses
- * Signed HTTP Messages
+ * Signed HTTP messages

-## Non-Repudiation
+## Non-repudiation

 Beyond what is captured by the security goals and the attacker model in [@!attackermodel], parties could try to deny having sent a particular message,